sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 The consumption-based commercial model is available in the following flavors:

-- BTPEA (SAP BTP Enterprise Agreement)
+- BTPEA (SAP BTP Enterprise Agreement) – new license model from March 12th 2024
-- CPEA (Cloud Platform Enterprise Agreement)
+- CPEA (Cloud Platform Enterprise Agreement) - (not on price list after April 15th, 2024)
-- and Pay-As-You-Go for SAP BTP (based on CPEA).
+- and Pay-As-You-Go for SAP BTP

 **SAP BTP Enterprise Agreement (BTPEA)**